From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ vim redis.conf

-## It's recommended to create a read-only Redis account
+## It is recommended to create a custom read-only account for redis

 [[inputs.redis]]